New England Journal of Medicine April 29, 2010

 Bottom Line

-The addition of fenofibrate to simvastatin therapy in patients with type 2 diabetes at high cardiovascular risk did not significantly reduce the rate of major cardiovascular events compared to simvastatin alone.
+In patients with type 2 diabetes at high cardiovascular risk, the routine addition of fenofibrate to simvastatin therapy did not significantly reduce the risk of major cardiovascular events compared to simvastatin alone.

 Key Findings